 Pharmaceutical products need to be analyzed quickly, accurately and in a timely manner before they are released and distributed to the commercial marketplace (= release testing).
 Timely is the key word.
 If releases are slowed down, money is lost.
-Lab supervisors, responsible for the analyses, want to know whether they will be able to cope with the workload the release testing will bring, so they can to proactively act on capacity problems far before they cause last-minute staffing changes, extra shifts, hiring of interim workers – or worst of all, delivering late.
+Lab supervisors, responsible for the analyses, want to know whether they will be able to cope with the workload the technician resource planning for release will bring, so they can to proactively act on capacity problems solving far before they cause last-minute staffing changes, extra shifts, hiring of interim workers – or worst of all, delivering late.
 Binocs can help.
 For this, Binocs needs the QC samples demanded of each lab team.
 In other words, we want to translate the commercial forecast into QC samples – of course, whilst avoiding manual input, especially if a part of the input is already in other systems.
 So we developed a Binocs Excel add-on, which is used by some of our QC lab clients.

 - For “runners” (high volume products) we use historical data.

 - For “strangers” (ad hoc production, low volumes) we use specific calculation rules.

 Inspection plans provide details about what tests need to be performed in order to ensure the quality of the product.
 The test plans are managed in the Excel add-on.
 The quantity coefficient isn’t always a whole number.
 This is a mechanism to correctly sequence frequency tests.
 Some extra info is known about the identifiers, such as the aggregated product name (= product family).
 This extra info is also kept in the Excel add-on.